|Nutritional Guidelines (per serving)|

 Brush with a little olive oil or vegetable oil, then let the crust rise for 10 to 15 minutes.
 Spread with tomato sauce or toppings of choice.

-Bake pizza at 400 F for about 20 to 25 minutes, or until crust is browned and cheese is melted and bubbly.
+Bake pizza in the oven for about 20 to 25 minutes, or until crust is browned and cheese is melted and bubbly.

 - Basil Pizza Dough: Add 2 teaspoons of dried leaf basil to the dry ingredients.